Brooklyn Museum | Ethnographic UX Research

 The descriptions are small and difficult to read

-The layout of exhibit descriptions without clear labels, where all the descriptions are jumbled together without clear indication of which description belongs to which exhibit, can cause confusion
+The layout of exhibit descriptions without clear labels, where all the descriptions are jumbled together without a clear indication of which description belongs to which exhibit, can cause confusion

 Opportunity